ashcode09/company-demo-site/README.md

 There are also a few files you'll probably be changing a lot depending on what you need to do.
 The main ones will be:

-- The html/php files => Our pages and modules
+- The html/php files => Our pages and modules within those pages
 	- front-page.php is the home page and all of its modules are contained in the ./wp-content/themes/bcsg-demo-theme/front-page-modules folder
-	- page-product-bonline.php, page-product-plan-hq.php, page-product-receipt-bank.php and page-product-sage.php are all the product page, and all the modules are contained in the ./wp-content/themes/bcsg-demo-theme/product-page-modules folder
+	- page-product-bonline.php, page-product-plan-hq.php, page-product-receipt-bank.php and page-product-sage.php are all the product pages, and all the modules are contained in the ./wp-content/themes/bcsg-demo-theme/product-page-modules folder
 	- header.php, which is the header for each of these pages
 	- footer.php, the footer for each of the pages
 - The javascript files.
 These are all kept under the ./js/ folder, which compiles to a minified JS file with grunt, ./wp-content/themes/bcsg-demo-theme/js/main.min.js.
+This main.min.js file is what is being read, so if you've changed some of the javascript files, you need to make sure you're running grunt to compile your changes.
 - The CSS files.
 These are written in SASS and are all kept in the ./scss folder, which compiles into a minified CSS file ./wp-content/themes/bcsg-demo-theme/vanilla-clone.min.css.
+Again, make sure you're running grunt when you make .scss changes!